YeeSheow-Chow/P.E.I.C---SMART-INDOOR-SYSTEM/README.md

 ## Future Improvements

-If I continue developing this project in the future, possible directions include:
+If you wanna continue developing this project in the future, directions may include:

 - More accurate occupancy detection
 - Better sensor fusion